steinerj/template-master-detail-kinvey-ng/README.md

 # NOTE: This template is currently WIP (work in progress).
 Do not use it in production!
-### Known issues with Kinvey SDK

- - [Android] save() method does not work correctly (it updates the remote store, but fails to update the local cache; as a result next time when the users opens the app, Kinvey detects there is a local / remote data discrepancy and fails to fetch the data -- https://github.com/Kinvey/nativescript-sdk/issues/16)
- - [iOS / Android] image uploads do not work altogether

 # NativeScript with Angular Master Detail Template
 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.